What does a Account Manager do?

 Responsibilities:

-- Identify new business opportunities and develop strategies to expand client accounts.
+- Identify and pursue new business opportunities within existing accounts.

-- Collaborate with internal teams to understand client needs and deliver tailored solutions.
+- Collaborate with internal teams to ensure timely delivery of services and products.

 Qualifications